Barnokhon, who was 23 at the time, had come to the capital from the south-western city of Ufa and met her buyers, who collaborated with the police.

 After receiving the equivalent of £11,512 for her one-week-old daughter, Barnokhon was arrested — her actions potentially linked to an absence of affordable maternity insurance plans and prenatal counseling services.

+Police said this was the second time the mother had tried to sell her children.
 She was said to have made her first attempt six months prior — on that occasion trying to sell her older daughter, who was just one.

 At the time, Barnokhon, who was already pregnant with her third child, posted a message on social media saying: “Looking for adoptive parents for a one-year-old girl.
 Moscow.”